-The Las Vegas Raiders took down the Los Angeles Chargers on Sunday Night Football in an overtime thriller, bringing an end to the 18-week marathon to the postseason.
+The Las Vegas Raiders took down the Los Angeles Chargers on Sunday Night Football, bringing an end to the 18-week marathon to the postseason.

 The league’s inaugural 17-game season featured a ton of thrilling moments, from Justin Tucker’s record 64-yard game-winner to Amon-Ra St. Brown’s walk-off touchdown for Detroit’s first victory and T.J.
 Watt’s single-season record-tying sack, among several others.

 But for all the record-setting performances, game-winning scores and sensational plays over the last 18 weeks, there was also some ugly football mixed in.

 From terrible turnovers to embarrassing blunders and more, here were the 11 worst plays of the regular season: